TomSssM/MyCodewars/snippets/server-side-js/5-status/article.md

 ## The More Accurate File Upload

-Even the demo clearly shows how inaccurate the `onprogress` event really is. it only shows how many bytes the _browser_ has been able to send to the server (whilst the server could have died long ago).
+Even the demo clearly shows how inaccurate the `onprogress` event really is.
+It only shows how many bytes the _browser_ has been able to send to the server (whilst the server could have died long ago).
 That is why its primary function may remain relegated to creating beautiful progress bars :)